 PWB-UK (or PUK)

-Working with disadvantaged children in the UK, usually via a Partner Organisation that is already in contact with these individuals.
-We aim to engage with any 5 to 27 year olds, who are either physically, mentally or financially disadvantaged.
+Working with young people facing systemic barriers in the UK, usually via a Partner Organisation that is already in contact with these individuals.
+We aim to engage with any 5- to 27-year-olds who are physically, mentally, socially or financially part of underserved communities.

 So far we have worked with deaf and blind children, looked after children (LAF), newly arrived asylum seekers and refugees.
 With more on the horizon!